 How to use your phone as a webcam: Top apps

-After the drivers have installed, the app on your phone will change to show an icon of your phone with some circles beaming out of it.
-After launching the app on your notebook, you should see video from your iPhone’s camera on your computer.
+After the drivers have installed, the app on your iPhone will change to show an icon of your phone with some circles beaming out of it.
+After launching the app on your notebook, you should see video from your phone’s camera on your computer.

-Initially, you can only use the rear camera on your iPhone, but if you leave a rating for the app, you can then use the front camera.
+You can only use either your rear or front camera on your iPhone.
 The free version of EpocCam limits the resolution of your camera to 640 x 480, and the app launches with an advertisement; if you upgrade to the paid version ($7.99), you can stream at resolutions up to 1080p, use pinch-to-zoom, use the iPhone’s flash as a light source, get HDR video, and more.